velascoandres/excalibur/README.md

 ### Or operator
 You can make a query with `or` operator using the keyword `"$or"` as `"true"`

-For example: Get products with a price of `7` or name includes of `"choco"`
+For example: Get products with a price of `7` or name includes `"choco"`

 ```json
    {